kamibrenda/data_cleaning_sql/README.md

 ## Results
 1. Display of duplicate records in the table

    Dealing with redundant data which is demonstrated by the row number indicating the same record occurs more than once and thus dealt with by eliminating them

    ![image](https://github.com/kamibrenda/sql-tut/assets/42267047/dce6a4d9-983d-4647-a4f1-dd3973b18b5e)

-2. Standardising of columns
+3. Standardising of columns

    Finding issues in the data and fixing it such as changing the date and time format to 'YYYY-MM-DD'

    ![image](https://github.com/kamibrenda/sql-tut/assets/42267047/b8006322-fb9c-4a6b-86e6-7c7b1502910e)

-3. Evaluating Null or blank values
+4. Evaluating Null or blank values

-   Removing null columns and blank values in the staged data specifically.
+   Removing null columns and blank values in the staged data for which has been demonstrated by the industry column below.

    ![image](https://github.com/kamibrenda/sql-tut/assets/42267047/b70c3236-c709-455e-b73b-8acbc19a31b8)